chapkovski/newtrader/README.md

 All this data can be downloaded in CSV format via the `Data -> Third-party data export -> Events export` option.

-## Configuration Files
-This section includes descriptions of various configuration files used in the project:
-- `blocks.yaml`: Describes platform design parameters for each trading round.
-- `financial_quiz.yaml`: Contains the financial quiz.
-- `treatments.yaml`: Outlines differences in price generation and gamification between participants.
-- `prices_markov_main_*.csv` & `prices_markov_robust_*.csv`: Contain pregenerated prices based on Markov or martingale models, with indices corresponding to round numbers.

 ## Frontend
 The platform's user interface is built using Vue 2.x.
 Compiled files are located in `_static/front/js` and `_static/front/css`.
 Gifs displayed for user awards (based on transaction numbers set in settings) are in `_static/img`.